18 Word Embeddings

 # measure surprise in Hippocorpus

-# (similarity to the word "surprised")
+# (similarity to the word "surprised", transformed to stay between 0 and 1)

-hippocorpus_surprise <- hippocorpus_lsa$docs |>
+hippocorpus_surprise <- as.embeddings(hippocorpus_lsa$docs) |>

 # rejoin docvars